 Outdoor Dining Places

 Dining al fresco is always a delight and, in times of social distancing, it’s also a good idea to promote safety.
 Enjoy a meal with a view at popular spots like the front porch of Shenanigans in the quaint college town of Sewanee or under the twinkling lights of the outdoor oasis at Southern Tre Steakhouse in Columbia.
 The second-floor balcony at The Pickle Barrel in Chattanooga offers an entertaining view of passersby while you dine on burgers and their classic fried pickles.
+At the Heirloom Room in Gatlinburg, take in the sounds of running water on the creekside patio and enjoy this beautiful restaurant with a view near Pigeon Forge.

 Tennessee’s Small Town Restaurants